- Chart

 Core Business Areas

-- Personal Systems: This segment designs, manufactures, and sells a wide range of personal computers, including desktops, laptops, workstations, and detachables.
-It caters to both consumer and commercial markets with brands like HP Spectre, HP Envy, HP Pavilion, and HP EliteBook.
-This includes accessories such as monitors, keyboards, and mice.
+- Personal Systems: This segment encompasses the design, manufacturing, and sale of a wide range of personal computers, including desktops, laptops, workstations, and accessories.
+It serves both consumer and commercial markets.

-- Printing: This segment focuses on the design, manufacturing, and sale of a comprehensive range of printers, including inkjet and LaserJet printers, as well as printing supplies such as ink and toner cartridges.
-It serves home users, small businesses, and large enterprises, offering solutions for various printing needs.
+- Printing: This segment focuses on the development, manufacturing, and marketing of printers, printing supplies (such as ink and toner cartridges), and related printing solutions for home, office, and commercial use.

 Leadership and Structure

-HP Inc. is led by its Board of Directors and executive management team.
-As of late 2023/early 2024, the key figures include: President and Chief Executive Officer (CEO) Enrique Lores, and Executive Vice President and Chief Financial Officer (CFO) Marie Myers.
-The company operates with a divisional structure aligned with its core business segments: Personal Systems and Printing.
+HP Inc. is led by a Board of Directors and an executive leadership team.
+As of late 2023, the CEO is Enrique Lores.
+The company operates globally with a divisional structure aligned with its core business areas.

 Top Products and Market Share